 "In the distant future, mankind has forsaken global wars for battles of single combat.
 The world has been divided into two opposing super powers, with each side represented by trained champions."

-On this day in 1990, the SciFi/Telefilm Running Against Time was aired on the Boob Tube.
-The film starred Robert Hays and Catherine Hicks, and here's the plot summary as provided by IMDB.com:
+A star is born!
+On this day in 1990 (in the U.S.), the SciFi/Telefilm Running Against Time was aired on the Boob Tube.
+Directed by Bruce Seth Green from a story by Stanley Shapiro and Robert Glass, the film starred Robert Hays, Catherine Hicks, and Sam Wanamaker.
+Here's the plot summary as provided by IMDB.com:

 "History professor David Rhodes never has got over the death of his older brother, 1966 in Vietnam.
 When he hears the rumor that a famous professor is working on a time machine, he immediately contacts him and persuades him to allow him to travel back in time and correct history.
 If he could save President Kennedy's life, Vietnam war might never have happened!"